Federal Initiatives →

 HFFI represents the federal government’s first coordinated effort to expand access to healthy, fresh food in underserved communities.
 Since 2009, the USDA, HHS, and the CDFI Fund have been collaborating to provide project funding and/or capacity development to organizations that invest in businesses working to increase and preserve healthy food options in low-income communities.

 Through existing programs, HFFI has been expanding the availability of nutritious food, including developing and equipping grocery stores, small retailers, corner stores, and farmers markets selling healthy food.
 In addition, the Agricultural Act of 2014 (the Farm Bill) authorized the USDA to select a National Fund Manager to administer future HFFI funding.

 FY 2011 CDFI Fund and OCS grantees, organized by state

-In addition to HFFI, other federal grant, loan, and incentive programs can be used to improve healthy food access and revitalize neighborhoods through developing and equipping grocery stores, small retailers, corner stores, farmers markets, and other healthy food retailers.
-Visit the Creating Access to Healthy, Affordable Food portal for more information on these resources.
+In addition to HFFI, other federal grant, loan, and incentive programs can be used to improve healthy food access and revitalize neighborhoods through developing and equipping grocery stores, small retailers, corner stores, farmers markets, and other healthy food retailers.Learn more about USDA funding opportunities for more information on these resources or view our Funding Your Healthy Food Project with USDA Resources Webinar for more information on these resources.